01 of 07

 Finding Balance, One Step at a Time

 It can be overwhelming trying to style your shelfie all at once.
 The key is to take it step by step.
 Sort and separate your pieces.
 Start out with what you have the most of; typically, it's books.
 Next, add the second layer.
 That might be artwork.
 Continue these steps until you run out of items.
 Taking this approach allows you to look at everything as a whole and add items slowly and deliberately.
 If you start with one empty shelf, onto the next, you may run out of items or realize you used too many of one thing in a certain area.
-This step will save you time and a lot of headache.
+This step will save you time and a lot of headaches.